karczews/android-assets-journalist/README.md

 # How to apply plugin
 [gradle-plugin-repository]
 # How to configure plugin
-Once plugin is applied, in order to configure plugin use `androidAssetFileGenerator` extension.
+Once plugin is applied, in order to configure plugin use `androidAssetsJournalist` extension.
 Following configuration presents all configuration options with default values or example values.
 Default values will be applied if not specified by integrator.
 ```groovy
 androidAssetsJournalist {